pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 The LPF is a secret organization dedicated to researching paranormal phenomena, supernatural occurrences, and unexplained events.
 Its members are experts in various fields who work together using academic research to get behind the truth of their fields of interest.

-> [!seed] Adventure Hook: The party is contacted by a member of the LPF who believes they have stumbled upon evidence of a powerful supernatural force at work in the Basin.
+> [!seed] Adventure Hook: The party is contacted by a member of the LPF who believes they have stumbled upon evidence of a powerful supernatural force at work in [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]].
 They must help the researcher investigate this phenomenon before it grows too powerful or dangerous to contain.

 ## Darkspear Trolls